 Cologne and Paris (1244-59)

-The Dominicans soon sent him to Cologne where Albertus Magnus (1200-1280) was lecturing in philosophy and theology.
+The Dominicans soon sent him to Cologne where Albertus Magnus (Albert the Great (1200-1280) was lecturing in philosophy and theology.
 Thomas accompanied him to Paris.
 Here he graduated and became a master in theology in 1252.
 He was ordained a priest at Cologne.
 This was the time when the works of Aristotle with commentaries by the Islamic scholars Avicenna and Averrhoes were debated at Paris.
 Where others feared Aristotle as a “pagan”, Aquinas valued his enquiring mind, the power of his reasoning and always referred to him very respectfully as “the philosopher”.

 At this time too, persuaded by fellow Dominican Raymund of Peñafort to help to confute the teaching of the Moors and Jews in Spain, Thomas began writing the Summa contra Gentes.
 It is a treatise that moves from truths known from natural reason, such as creation, to truths of Christian revelation, centering on the person of Jesus.